-If there is a contagious disease emergency in Alaska, the State Division of Public Health, local public health nurses, or community health centers will give you information on how to stay healthy.
-Check for reports in newspapers, on television, and on the radio.
+If there is a contagious disease emergency in Alaska, the State Division of Public Health, local public health nurses, or Community Health Centers will give you information on how to stay healthy.
+Check for reports in newspapers, on television and the radio.

-If there is a contagious disease emergency: DO:
+If there is a contagious disease emergency:

-- you if a disease is a contagious emergency. - and mouth if you have to leave the house. - Do wash your hands often and dry them on clean towels. - Do avoid touching your eyes, nose or mouth. - Do avoid contact with those who are not feeling well. - temperature, vomiting, sneezing, coughing, or body chills).
+- Do listen to your television or radio for information and instructions from authorities, like the State or local Public Health Center.
+The news will tell you if a disease is a contagious emergency. - Do wear protective latex or latex-free gloves and a mask over your nose and mouth if you have to leave the house. - Do wash your hands often and dry them on clean towels. - Do cover your mouth and nose with a tissue when sneezing or coughing. - · Do avoid touching your eyes, nose or mouth. - Do avoid contact with those who are not feeling well. - Do practice other good health habits get plenty of sleep, be physically active, manage your stress, drink plenty of fluids and eat healthy foods. - Do seek medical attention from a doctor if you feel flu-like symptoms (high temperature, vomiting, sneezing, coughing, or body chills).